lindaperez/20_bk_AI_Covid19-Risk/Technology.md

 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is ___.
 Extra ML verbiage here.

 ## Dashboard
-In addition to using a Tableau dashboards template, we will also integrate D3.js for a fully functioning and interactive dashboard.
+In addition to using a Tableau dashboards template, we will also integrate D3.js for a fully functioning and interactive dashboard with a questionnaire attached.